Post quench entropy growth in a chiral clock model: Introduction

 We describe the $\mathbb{Z}_3$ chiral clock model in Sec. \ref{sec:model}.
-For weak longitudinal fields, dynamics at low energies can be described in terms of isolated domain walls.
-Scattering properties of these domain walls at an open boundary is decribed in this limit.
-We will use this description to explain the contrasting behaviour of entropy growth in the subsystems located near an open boundary of the system.
-Section \ref{sec:numericalMethods} summarizes the parameters used in the matrix product states based numerical time evolution calculations.
+For weak transverse fields, dynamics at low energies can be described in terms of far separated domain walls.
+Scattering properties of the domain walls at an open boundary are described in this limit.
+We will use this description to explain the contrasting behaviors of entropy growth in the small subsystems located near an open boundary of the system.
+Section \ref{sec:numericalMethods} briefly describes the numerical time evolution calculations.
 Results of the numerical simulations in the non-chiral and the chiral models are presented following this in Sec. {\ref{sec:numericalResults}} and Sec. \ref{sec:numResultsC} respectively.
-We conclude with a summary of results in Sec. \ref{sec:conclusions}.
+We conclude with a summary of the results in Sec. \ref{sec:conclusions}.